Home Reports UK Jewelry and Accessories Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance scores of just 0.46/100 point to critically poor website technical health, which is likely a major contributing factor to declining organic search rankings.
+Average Lighthouse performance scores of just 0.47/100 indicate critically poor website technical performance, which is likely accelerating the organic traffic decline.

 Get a monthly email when this data is updated